igorv43/cex-backend/README.md

 Once this message appears in the terminal, it means that the API service is running correctly.
 Now, let's configure the frontend.

+All the configuration details are available at this link: https://github.com/igorv43/cex-frontend